 The gentle rise and fall of your chest while breathing can have a calming, almost hypnotic effect on your cat.

-Cat Sleeping Positions With Owner: What They Reveal
+Sleeping Positions With Owners: What They Reveal

 A white and grey tabby cat sleeping.